 Too tall to be Bertha and with way too little curly hair.
-Harry scrabbled for his wand.
+Harry scrambled for his wand.
 Where did it go?
 He thrust his arm out to summon it.

 A long-fingered, pale-skinned hand snatched his wand out of the air in front of him.
 Voldemort’s serpentine, slitted, red eyes stared down at him.
-Misshapen features and translucent-skinned, blue-veined skin surrounded them.
+Misshapen features and translucent, blue-veined skin surrounded them.

 ‘Where are you going, Harry?’
 A thin smile crossed Voldemort’s colourless lips.